raboczi/harn-atlas-tools/README.md

 * All unlabeled rings around peaks go in 500ft steps to the outermost labeled ring.

+* Lines closed will be turned into polygons.

 The type field in the table contains the elevation.
 About 200 lines have no label at this point.
 This heuristic improves with the number of closed elevation lines.
 With Harn being an island this will